wqyeo/MorseCode_MSP430/README.md

-# MorseCode_MSP430
+# MorseCode MSP430
-A Morse Code Blinker made in C
+A Morse Code Blinker made for MSP430F5529.